Heading out on the water?

-Zoning maps and an introductory guide explaining zoning and responsible reef practices are available free of charge from bait and tackle shops, Community Access Points, the Queensland Parks and Wildlife Service and by contacting the Great Barrier Reef Marine Park Authority on 1800 990 177.
+Zoning maps and an introductory guide explaining zoning and responsible reef practices are available free of charge from bait and tackle shops, visitor information centres, the Queensland Parks and Wildlife Service and by contacting the Great Barrier Reef Marine Park Authority on 1800 990 177.

 Can I travel through a Green Zone with fish onboard?